The Best Steps for Communicating Vision at Your Organization

 5. Draw a crowd internally.

-Use visual aids and updates to keep everyone aware of the progress you’re making toward your vision.
-Create a vision GPS, but don’t just give out maps.
-Travel alongside, stay out in front, offer directions, and point out guideposts.
+Use visual aids and share plenty of updates to keep everyone aware of the progress you’re making toward your vision.
+Communicating the vision is like setting the GPS, but don’t just give out maps.
+Travel alongside, stay out in front, offer directions, and point out guideposts and small wins along the way.

 - How do I show my passion and enthusiasm for the vision and the organization?

 - Are there any obstacles in my way to prevent me from communicating this vision?
-If so, how can I surmount those obstacles?
+If so, how can I overcome those obstacles?

-Be excited — and proud — to communicate your company’s vision.
+Be excited — and proud — to communicate the vision at your company.
 By doing so, you’re letting colleagues know what a promising future you and your organization have.

 Ready to Take the Next Step?